nightrunner91/nightvue/README.md

   wider:  .5em,
 );
 ```

-Important part are settings for headings, displays and base body text styles:
+Important part is settings for headings and displays:

 ```
 $headings-fz: (
   h1: 4.5rem,